redhat-cip/software-factory/docs/faqs.rst

 How can I distribute service to new instance ?
 ..............................................

-By default, sfconfig.sh will deploy and configure all service on the install server (allinone).
+By default, sfconfig.py will deploy and configure all service on the install server (allinone).
 To use a distributed architecture, new instances needs to be manually deployed using the sf image, then root ssh access needs to be granted using the service_rsa.pub